-The Local Governing Boards, Executive Headteachers, Head Teachers and Heads of School are responsible for implementing this policy within their respective schools; ensuring that safeguarding training is robust and commensurate with roles and responsibilities, and, that safeguarding procedures are fully in place and comply with all safeguarding legislation.
-They are responsible for reporting any safeguarding breaches to the CEO.
+The Local Governing Boards, Executive Headteachers, Head Teachers and Heads of School are responsible for implementing this policy within their respective schools; ensuring the school/UTC appoints a DSL who is a member of the senior leadership team who receives appropriate training, that safeguarding training is robust and that all staff understand their roles and responsibilities, and.
+They will ensure that safeguarding procedures are fully in place and comply with all safeguarding legislation.
+This includes the new guidance on how the trust filtering and monitoring systems work.
+Local Governing Boards will appoint a nominated governor who will undertake termly monitoring visits to ensure this policy is embedded in practice.
+The nominated governor will liaise with the CEO in the event of an allegation made against the Headteacher/Principal.

+Headteachers and Senior Leaders are responsible for reporting any safeguarding breaches to the CEO.